 So, you hate your job.
 But not just like, hate your job – like how normal people hate their job – you LOATHE it.
 I’m talking pit in your stomach, shaky hands, hair pulling, hot tears, warm cheeks hate your job.
 Or maybe you’ve worked so hard to get where you are, but now that you’re there, you realize you hate your dream job.
-Thinking about a career change at 30 or really any age is scary, scary business.
+Thinking about a career change in your 30s, or really any age, is scary, scary business.

-For reals though, you do not have to stay.
+Which is why I’m telling you that you definitely do not have to stay where you are.
 I totally understand if you feel like you do – we all have responsibilities.
-Between mortgages, student loans (BITE ME RIGHT), children (not there yet but I feel for ya, mamas), spouses with shopping problems (yes, boys shop too), and furry friends (my cats are better than yours) – you may really feel anchored.
+Between mortgages, student loans (BITE ME RIGHT), children (not there yet but I can only imagine, mamas), spouses with shopping problems (yes, boys shop too), and furry friends (my cats are better than yours) – you may really feel anchored.

-But if you’re willing to play it out, let’s discuss the steps you would need to take for starting a new career at 30 and beyond.
+But if you’re willing to play it out, let’s discuss the steps you would need to take for changing careers in your 30s and beyond.

 But guess what?
 He’s doing just fine.
 So let’s dig in.

 A Personality Test Will Tell You What Career You Should Be In

 No no no I’m not going to make you take a graded test.
 Instead I’m talking about one of those career personality tests.
 My personal favorite is the MBTI (I am a walking advertisement for Carl Jung), but there are others.
 DISC is a great one, Strengths Finder, even the Enneagram if you will.

 I created a quiz to help you find the best careers for your personality type.
 But seriously, take multiple tests.
 Take as many as you can.
 Learn about yourself to the exponential degree.
 The more you know about yourself – the easier this transition is going to be.

 Take 5 minutes to learn about your ideal career.

 I have a common phrase in my coaching sessions: “Chill honey!
 Your 20s are for trial and error.”